Hopi: Hopi–Navajo land disputes

-Today's Hopi Reservation is traversed by Arizona State Route 264, a paved road that links the numerous Hopi villages.
+Currently, the Hopi Reservation is traversed by Arizona State Route 264, a paved road that links the numerous Hopi villages.

 Tribal government

-On October 24, 1936, the Hopi people ratified a constitution.
+On October 24, 1936, the Hopi Tribe of Arizona ratified a constitution.
 That constitution created a unicameral government where all powers are vested in a Tribal Council.
 While there is an executive branch (tribal chairman and vice chairman) and judicial branch, their powers are limited under the Hopi Constitution.
 The traditional powers and authority of the Hopi villages was preserved in the 1936 constitution.

 The Hopi tribe is federally recognized and headquartered in Kykotsmovi, Arizona.